Kings' School, Winchester

 Kings' School is a comprehensive school in Winchester, Hampshire, with approximately 1,650 pupils.
-The most recent Ofsted inspection (June 2014) brought forward a generally excellent classification with thirty out of thirty-one sections of the report considered outstanding.
 Kings' School previously had specialist status as a Business and Enterprise College and as a Language College.

 History

 Kings' School was formed in 1985 by merging the two previous schools on the site: Danemark School (girls) and Montgomery of Alamein School (boys).
 These schools trace their roots back to the Wesleyan Day School (1889), St Thomas's School (1893), St Mary's School (1900), and Danemark Central School (1912).
 To begin with teaching was split between both the former Montgomery site (Kings South) and the former Danemark site (Kings North).
 By 1993 all teaching had transferred into the largely redeveloped Danemark site.
 The main hall, science block, sports hall and maths block of the Montgomery site were demolished in 1993 and housing now stands on the site.
 The current Kings' School now stands on the former Danemark site and has expanded out the back towards Sarum Road.